christopher-wild/FAIR4RS-Packaging/episodes/releasing.md

 ::::::::::::::::::::::::::::::::::::: callout

 Remember to **never** publish any sensitive information, such as passwords, directly on GitHub.
 Storing sensitive data in your repository makes it publicly accessible (if your repository is public) or easily accessible to anyone with repository access (if private).
-This can lead to unauthorized access, security breaches, and potential misuse of your code.
+This can lead to unauthorised access, security breaches, and potential misuse of your code.
 Instead, use should use GitHub Secrets or environment variables to securely manage the sensitive information, ensuring it is kept safe and only accessible by authorised collaborators or workflows.

 ::::::::::::::::::::::::::::::::::::::::::::::::